gocd/go-cookbook/README.md

 This cookbook is here to help you setup Go servers and agents in an automated way.

+## Scope

+* This cookbook can be used for installing and configuring a GoCD server and multiple GoCD agents.
+* On linux machines, the recipes used for installing the GoCD server and agents use the yum and apt repositories to install from.
+Zip installations are not supported.

+## Requirements

+* chef >= 12.6

+## Dependencies

+* apt
+* java
+* yum
+* windows (requires chef >= 12.6)

+### Note for Chef <12.6 users: please use these additional dependency version constraints for compatibility with Chef 11:

+cookbook 'windows', '< 2.0'

 ## Supported Platforms

 This cookbook has been tested on the following platforms: